wp-plugins/combo-slideshow/readme.txt

 Requires at least: 2.8
 Tested up to: 3.1.3
 Stable tag: 1.1
-Combo Slideshow is a mash-up plugin that showcases the features of the best slideshow javascript and WordPress plugins.
+A mash-up plugin that showcases the features of the best slideshow javascript and WordPress plugins.
 Blog posts highlights, image gallery, custom slideshows!